The KINGs Painter™ was first motivated by his father's ISTJ (medical doctor) proclivities

 at Community Volunteers in Medicine until a tumble down the front steps in his home ended his nightmares at the age of 91.

-The Dreams of a Pioneer (His ancestors sailed from the Moselle, France into Baltimore, Maryland in 1740)
+Of Genius and Adventure (His ancestors sailed from the Moselle, France into Baltimore, MD in 1740)

 ● The patriarch landed in Baltimore on the Lydia (1740), settled near Front Royal (A son enlisted in GEN Washington's Army).